emdb-empiar/sfftk/docs/_build/html/_sources/toolkit.rst.txt

 -------------------------

 ``sfftk`` is developed as a set of decoupled packages providing the various functionality.
-The main classes involved are found in the ``sfftk.schema package``.
+The main classes involved are found in the :py:mod:`sfftkrw` package.
-Please see `full API <http://sfftk.readthedocs.io/en/latest/sfftk.html>`_.
 There is also a `guide to developing with sfftk <https://sfftk.readthedocs.io/en/latest/developing.html>`_ which provides useful instructions.